AlreadyBored/nodejs-assignments/assignments-v2/09-ai-llm-integration/assignment.md

 4. **Optional Generic Prompt Endpoint** — `POST /ai/generate` (optional)

    Optional endpoint for non-article requests (free-form generation).
-If implemented, it should be validated and rate-limited similarly to article endpoints.
+If implemented, it should be rate-limited similarly to article endpoints.

 ### Cross-cutting requirements